Transforming lives in 23 countries across three continentsWhere we work

 4. There are 17 goals with 169 targets.
 There will be many hundreds of indicators which will measure progress towards achieving the goals.

-5. The global goals will start to be implemented in January 2016 to replace the MDGs which come to an end at the end of 2015.
+5. The global goals will start to be implemented from January 2016 to replace the MDGs which come to an end at the end of 2015.
 That means we have 15 years to eradicate major development challenges such as poverty, hunger and gender inequality.
 15 years is not a long time but we believe that it is possible.

 7. SDG 2 aims to end hunger and ensure that everyone has access to sufficient nutritious food all year round by 2030.
 We believe this goal is achievable.
 Through investment in rural infrastructure, increasing productivity and incomes of small holder farmers, ensuring food systems are productive and sustainable we can end all forms of malnutrition and, ultimately, hunger by 2030.